atorch/markov_decision_process/README.md

 target point in an optimal number of steps, and the agent has no reason to prefer one such path above another.
-Adding wind breaks _most_ (but not all) ties: with wind, the agent generally prefers to remain far from the obstacles (to reduce the probability of being blow into one), but also has the possibility of using the wind advantageously (by moving horizontally and letting the wind move the agent vertically).
+Adding wind breaks _most_ (but not all) ties: with wind, the agent generally prefers to remain far from the obstacles (to reduce the probability of being blown into one), but also has the possibility of using the wind advantageously (by moving horizontally and letting the wind move the agent vertically).

 * The value function is _generally_ lower with wind (because the agent now faces